-Can I rely on government published FAQs?
+Can I rely on government whistleblower FAQs?

 Cautiously.
 The U.S. government and a variety of offices publish numerous FAQs for whistleblowers.
 These can be extremely helpful, but they do not have the force and effect of law.
-No court or agency is required to follow a FAQ.
+No court or agency is required to follow a government whistleblower FAQ.
 Also, FAQs are not legal authority.

 Government FAQs usually do not fully explain the strategic choices available to whistleblowers.
 They often contain information limited to the specific laws under the jurisdiction of the agency.
 Given the numerous state/federal laws, whistleblowers need to be cautious that FAQs do not provide a full picture of rights or remedies available, or the best strategic approaches.